mnkhee/user-docs-project/docs/tutorials/reading.md

 ## Conclusion

 Congratulations!
-If you made it to the end of this section with no issues, you have successfully reading data on your web browser's local storage and displaying it using the browser's console.
+If you made it to the end of this section with no issues, you have successfully read data on your web browser's local storage and displayed it using the browser's console.